markqvist/Reticulum/docs/source/whatis.rst

 Current Status
 ==============
-**Please know!** Reticulum should currently be considered beta software.
+**Please know!** Reticulum is currently considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored. *There will be bugs*.
-The API and wire-format can be considered stable at the moment, but could change if absolutely warranted.
+The API and wire-format can be considered stable at the moment, but could change if warranted.

 What does Reticulum Offer?
 ==========================
-* Coordination-less globally unique addressing and identification
+* Zero-coordination globally unique addressing and identification

 * Fully self-configuring multi-hop routing

 * Complete initiator anonymity, communicate without revealing your identity

-* Asymmetric encryption based on X25519, and Ed25519 signatures as a basis for all communication
+* Asymmetric encryption for all communication, based on X25519 and Ed25519 signatures.

-* Forward Secrecy by using ephemeral Elliptic Curve Diffie-Hellman keys on Curve25519
+* Forward Secrecy using ephemeral Elliptic Curve Diffie-Hellman keys on Curve25519

-* Reticulum uses the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification for on-the-wire / over-the-air encryption
+* On-the-wire / over-the-air encryption based on the `Fernet <https://github.com/fernet/spec/blob/master/Spec.md>`_ specification

   * All keys are ephemeral and derived from an ECDH key exchange on Curve25519